 The fragmentation of natural environments affects all ecosystem balances.
 The obstacles present on rivers induce disturbances varying according to their height, their location and the cumulative effect of their succession.

 Theme 1 (Plenary session): What are the impacts of the break in ecological continuity on the aquatic ecosystem?
-Examples of scientific work in France and .
+Examples of scientific work in France and on an international scale.
 How can these impacts be quantified before and after work?
 Apart from improving the aquatic ecosystem, what are the other expected benefits of restoring ecological continuity (resilience to climate change, etc.)?

-The restoration of ecological continuity on watercourses is now a major issue in the European Water Framework Directive (WFD) and its declensions in French laws.
+The restoration of ecological continuity on watercourses is now a major issue in the European Water Framework Directive (WFD) and its declensions in french laws.
 However, these new regulations are difficult to implement.
 The historical, landscape and cultural heritage of the weirs are the main reasons for this.
 Moreover, the evolution of technologies and the development of renewable energies stand up for reflection on small hydroelectricity.
-To this day, the restoration of ecological continuity is at the heart of the debate and raises a lot of concern from the riverside owners, elected officials and other users of our rivers.
+To this day, the restoration of ecological continuity is at the heart of the debate and raises a lot of concerns from the riverside owners, elected officials and other users of our rivers.

 Workshops (and collective synthesis of workshops):